Soumya Seth

-Soumya Seth is a former Indian television actress.
+Soumya Seth (born 17 October 1989) is a former Indian television actress.
 She gained popularity by playing the role of Navya in the serial Navya..Naye Dhadkan Naye Sawaal.
 She portrayed the role of Kaurwaki in Chakravartin Ashoka Samrat.
 She worked in shows like V The Serial and Dil Ki Nazar Se Khoobsurat.
 She is the niece of Bollywood actor Govinda and the cousin of Krushna Abhishek.

 Life and career

 Soumya began her career with an appearance in the 2007 Bollywood film, Om Shanti Om, as one of the audience in Rishi Kapoor's dance performance.

 She made her television debut in the serial Navya...Naye Dhadkan Naye Sawal.
 In 2011, she won the BIG Television Awards under the category of Taaza female for the show.
 She played a supporting role in the show V The Serial on Channel V. In the subsequent time, she was cast in female lead roles such as Aradhya Rahul Periwal on Sony TV's Dil Ki Nazar Se Khoobsurat.
 She came for an episodic role in Bindaas's Yeh Hai Ashishqui as Kaurwaki in Chakravartin Ashoka Samrat.

 Seth married actor Arun Kapoor on 15 January 2017 in a traditional ceremony held at the Westin Fort Lauderdale Beach Resort.
 The couple had a son named Ayden Kapoor in 2017.
 She divorced Kapoor in 2019.

+Seth married Shubham Chuhadia on 22 June 2023 in an intimate ceremony.
+In April 2025, she announced that she was expecting her second child.